aleguillou1/SemanticSeg4EO_Qgis/docs/source/user_guide/tutorial.rst

    *Model training tab configured for U-Net + Resnet-34, multi-class (5 classes).*

 .. figure:: ../_images/train2.png
-   :alt: Training parameters
+   :alt: Training advanced parameters
    :align: center
    :width: 80%

- *Model training advanced tab configured for U-Net + Resnet-34, multi-class (5 classes).*
+   *Advanced training parameters.*

 Click **Run Training**.
 The plugin launches the training in the external environment.
 Progress and metrics are displayed in the log panel.